jcrewerts/MyProject-Identifiers/README.md

 ### Field Running

 The data is collected using a data aquisition system on the sprayer and stored in a local repository for reference.
-Axiomatics, CAN bus, tars, potentiometer, ultrasonic, and pressure sensors were all used to aquire signals
+Axiomatics, CAN bus, tars sensors, linear and rotational potentiometers, ultrasonic sensors, and pressure sensors were all used to aquire signals from the machine.

 <p align="center">
   <img width="500" height="500" src="Photos/EastDairyMap.PNG">